-Groups that want to electrify USPS fleet file lawsuit
+Groups that want to electrify USPS fleet file lawsuits

 “Louis DeJoy’s gas-guzzling fleet guarantees decades of pollution with every postcard and package,” said Scott Hochberg, an attorney with the Center for Biological Diversity, referring to the postmaster general.

-The lawsuit filed by Earthjustice, Center for Biological Diversity, CleanAirNow KC and Sierra Club could be the first of several targeting the Postal Service’s environmental review of the next-generation delivery vehicle program.
+One lawsuit was filed by Earthjustice, Center for Biological Diversity, CleanAirNow KC and Sierra Club in San Francisco.
+Another was filed by the Natural Resources Defense Council and United Auto Workers in New York.

+Both target the environmental review underpinning the planned purchase of up to 165,000 next-generation delivery vehicles over the next decade.

 The Postal Service defended its actions.